'Petrifying' experience as Westgate lift malfunctions days after launch

-A FAMILY were left 'petrified' when a lift malfunctioned in the new Primark store in the Westgate Centre.
+A FAMILY say they were‘petrified’ when a lift malfunctioned in Primark at the new Westgate Centre just two days after it opened.

-Mum-of-three Jody Sero was shopping in the new store on Thursday last week and tried to travel up from the ground floor to the children's department on the first floor.
+Mum-of-three Jody Sero was shopping in the new centre on Thursday last week and tried to travel up from the ground floor to the children’s department on the first floor.

 The 34-year-old has described being inside the lift when it ‘jolted’ and then she said ‘it felt like we were being dropped’.

-She said that the store's manager had confirmed the lift had been malfunctioning since the store launched on the shopping's centre's opening day on October 24.

-Mrs Sero was with her 5-year-old son Joshua and daughters Olivia and Amelia, 10 and 12 respectively, at the time.
+Mrs Sero was with her five-year-old son Joshua and daughters Olivia and Amelia, 10 and 12 respectively, at the time.

 The Bicester-based cook said: “I don’t think it should have been opened if it was faulty.